 One could argue that the Airflow paved the way for the Zephyr — arriving 17 months after the Airflow’s debut, the Zephyr was far less shocking than it might otherwise have been.
 On the other hand, the Zephyr demonstrated that an aerodynamic car did not necessarily have to be an ungraceful one.
-A nicely restyled, all-new Airflow, using the 128 in.
-(3,251 mm) wheelbase of the C-10/C-17, might have done quite well as a Zephyr rival, although whether it would have sold well enough to justify its tooling costs is another matter.
+A nicely restyled, all-new Airflow, using the 128-inch (3,251mm) wheelbase of the C-10/C-17, might have done quite well as a Zephyr rival, although whether such a car would have sold well enough to justify its tooling costs is another matter.

 Chrysler could have offered a similarly aerodynamic shape with body-on-frame construction, as Peugeot did with the 402, and the Airflow’s Floating Ride certainly could have been applied to more conventionally engineered cars, as both Chrysler and its rivals soon did.
 However, Walter Chrysler was determined to make the Airflow a technological tour de force, which pushed its costs and prices beyond what the market was prepared to absorb.

 We presume Chrysler understood the risks, but he taken bold gambles before and they had often paid off handsomely for him.
-When he acquired Dodge in 1928, for example, some critics likened the deal to a minnow trying to swallow a whale, but it had greatly expanded Chrysler’s dealer network and production capacity for a very modest capital investment.
+When he acquired the Dodge Brothers company in 1928, for example, some observers had been incredulous because Dodge was so much bigger than Chrysler, but the deal proved to be a great success, significantly expanding Chrysler’s dealer network and production capacity for a very modest capital investment.
 If the Airflow had been a hit, it would have left rivals scrambling to catch up, giving Chrysler a commanding commercial advantage.

 Given all the things Walter Chrysler and the Three Musketeers accomplished during the corporation’s first 15 years, it’s ironic that their best-known car is one of their few serious missteps.
 On the other hand, there are far worse things to be remembered for than a daring, ambitious, forward-thinking failure like the Airflow.

-Special thanks are due to Bill Burris, George Camp, Dave_7, Rex Gray, Pat McLaughlin, Bill McChesney, Ronnie Schreiber of Cars in Depth, and Richard Spiegelman for allowing us to use their photos and Danielle Szostak-Viers of the Chrysler Historical Collection for her great assistance in obtaining historical images for the article.
+Special thanks are due to George Camp, Pat McLaughlin, Ronnie Schreiber of Cars in Depth, and Richard Spiegelman for the use of their photos and Danielle Szostak-Viers of the Chrysler Historical Collection (now FCA US LLC – Historical Services) for her assistance with historical images and information.

 NOTES ON SOURCES

-Some history of the Chrysler Building came from Kenneth L. Massey, “History of Walter P. Chrysler and the Chrysler Building” (no date, Allpar.com, http://www.allpar. com/ history/ chrysler-building.html, accessed 11 May 2011).
+Some history of the Chrysler Building came from Kenneth L. Massey, “History of Walter P. Chrysler and the Chrysler Building” (no date, Allpar, allpar. com, accessed 11 May 2011).

-- Kings of the Highway, Part 1: The Cadillac V-16
+- King of the Highway, Part 1: The Cadillac V-16

-- Kings of the Highway, Part 2: The Cadillac V-12
+- King of the Highway, Part 2: The Cadillac V-12

 - Queen of the Road: The Citroën Traction Avant

-- Lion in Winter: The Ford Flathead V8 and the Fall of Henry Ford
+- The Ford Flathead V8 and the Fall of Henry Ford

 - The People’s Packard: The Packard One-Twenty and How NOT to Build a Brand